iamraya29/A-Case-Study-On-CMOS/README.md

 # A-Case-Study-On-CMOS

-A CMOS inverter (Complementary Metal-Oxide-Semiconductor inverter) is one of the most fundamental logic gates in digital electronics.
-It inverts the input logic signal, producing a high output for a low input and vice versa.
-The CMOS inverter is composed of two types of MOSFET transistors: PMOS (P-type MOS) and NMOS (N-type MOS).
-These transistors work in a complementary fashion to switch between logic states with minimal power consumption, which is one of the key reasons CMOS technology is so widely used in modern digital circuits.

-# Theory of CMOS Inverter

 A **CMOS inverter** (Complementary Metal-Oxide-Semiconductor inverter) is one of the most fundamental logic gates in digital electronics.
 It inverts the input logic signal, producing a high output for a low input and vice versa.
 The CMOS inverter is composed of two types of MOSFET transistors: PMOS (P-type MOS) and NMOS (N-type MOS).
 These transistors work in a complementary fashion to switch between logic states with minimal power consumption, which is one of the key reasons CMOS technology is so widely used in modern digital circuits.

 ## 1. Basic Structure of CMOS Inverter